ZJVieth/dev-diary/webdev/css/css-div-bgs.md

 <[star
 <[space

-<~Masking container to fade out towards it edges with highest opacity in center.~>
+<°Masking container to fade out towards its edges with highest opacity in center.°>
 ```css
 .radialEdgeFade {
     background: rgba(200, 200, 200, 0.8);